 Literally "change or rearrange the code."
-Recoding can be useful in many instances in data mining.
-Here are some examples:
+Recoding can be useful in preparing data according to the requirements of a given business problem, for example:

 - Missing values treatment: Missing values may be indicated by something other than NULL, such as "0000" or "9999" or "NA" or some other string.
 One way to treat the missing value is to recode, for example, "0000" to NULL.
 Then the Oracle Data Mining algorithms and the database recognize the value as missing. - Change data type of variable: For example, change "Y" or "Yes" to 1 and "N" or "No" to 0. - Establish a cutoff value: For example, recode all incomes less than \$20,000 to the same value.